-Four major U.S. carriers agree to deploy nationwide text-to-911 service by 2014Alex Wagner - Senior News Editor
+Four major U.S. carriers agree to deploy nationwide text-to-911 service by 2014Alex Wagner - Deputy Managing Editor, News Desk

 Giving consumers the option of sending a text to 911 for emergency help is an idea that's been floating around for some time now, but it looks like that service will become reality next year.
 The Federal Communications Commission has announced that AT&T, Sprint, T-Mobile and Verizon have all agreed to an initiative that will speed up the availability of text-to-911 services, with "major deployments" kicking off in 2013 and nationwide support coming by May 15, 2014.
 Testing is already underway on AT&T's network in Tennessee, while Verizon has trials going in North Carolina, Vermont and Virginia.